AI is an Expansion Engine. Software Engineering Needs a Pruning Engine

 The bottleneck isn’t generating code.
 It’s stopping the model from endlessly generating more.

 Developing software requires the discipline to say no: to prune extra features, reject useless abstractions, and remove code that hasn’t earned its place.
+We recognize the Skinner box dynamic and reject it.

 Without negative pressure, coding with AI feels like progress while the system quietly drifts toward bloat.
+It’s just too easy to add code without the burden of authorship, and now we need new ways of adding that discipline to our coding process.

 What actually worked